tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Open your AWS Management Console, open the Cryptocurrencies Clustering homework's solution, and briefly explain to students that a machine-learning model could be deployed in the cloud using Jupyter Notebooks, a tool they already know, and Amazon SageMaker.

-Continue by opening the Amazon Lex Management console, open the RoboAdvisor homework solution, and test the bot with the sample utterance `I'm worried about my retirement` to conduct a sample dialogue as follows.
+Continue by opening the Amazon Lex Management console, or follow the slides, to demo the RoboAdvisor homework solution with the sample utterance `I'm worried about my retirement` to conduct a sample dialogue as follows.

 ![RoboAdvisor Demo](Images/robo-advisor-demo.gif)